 Modify the Spare tire key

-This is our spare tire hoist removed from truck.
+This is our spare tire hoist removed from truck, here I've started to remove 'key'.
 Factory stuck a 'key' into the hoist slot, another matching key is stuck on end of jack handle to lower/raise spare.

 Other than that I cant help- what this is about is modifying the key assembly.
 Welding the male & female sides together.
 So spare retrieval no longer relies on the star lock but the end that goes into hoist.
 Once the 'key' is removed from hoist- the end of rod 'will' fit the hole in hoist- but its a little loose, but many leave it at that as the rod also hooks into your stock jack.